Presenting with confidence starts in the mind.

-Imagine you were at a networking event or some other social gathering where you didn’t know anyone at all and felt very anxious about approaching others to introduce yourself.
+Imagine you were at a networking event and felt very anxious about approaching others to introduce yourself.

-Now imagine what confidence looks like to you on a scale of 1 to 10 with 1 representing the lowest level of confidence and 10 the highest.
+Now imagine what confidence looks like to you on a scale of 1 to 10.
+The number 1 represents the lowest level of confidence and 10 the highest.

 What would you do to demonstrate that confidence?